- Dean, SED | Professor, Secondary Ed

 (Editor and contributor), Balzac and Zola: Esthetics and Ethics in the Novel (Essays in Memory of Lewis Kamm).
 Saarbrücken: Scholars’ Press, 2013.

 (Editor and contributor), Royalists, Radicals and les Misérables: France in 1832.
 Newcastle: Cambridge Scholars Publishing, 2013.

-(with Michael Perrota), Mercy College: Yesterday and Today.
+(with Michael Perrota), Mercy University: Yesterday and Today.
 Charlestown, SC: The History Press, 2013.

 (Editor and contributor), The Black Musketeer: Reevaluating Alexandre Dumas within the Francophone World.
 Newcastle: Cambridge Scholars Publishing, 2011.

 “Creating a Local Black Identity in a Global Context: The French Writer Alexandre Dumas as an African American Lieu de Mémoire,” Journal of Global History 5, 3 (November 2010): 395-422.